Please visit our Covid-19 Hub for the latest updates.

 Małgorzata Stefaniak

-Midwife, Obstetric and Gynecology Unit, Poland, Warsaw & PhD, lecturer and researcher, Medical University of Warsaw, Poland, Warsaw
+Midwife, Obstetric and Gynecology Unit, Poland, Warsaw & PhD, lecturer and researcher, Medical University of Warsaw, Poland

 South East Asia